KaptainJosh/test-circle-ci/README.md

 # test-circle-ci
-Test Repo to learn about circle ci and go
+Test Repo to learn about CI/CD with Circle CI and Go

+Find tutorial at https://circleci.com/blog/continuous-integration-for-go-applications/ and https://circleci.com/blog/continuous-deployment-for-go-applications/